Conflict: Desert Storm

 Conflict: Desert Storm is a tactical shooter video game developed by Pivotal Games and published by SCi Games and Gotham Games for Microsoft Windows, PlayStation 2, Xbox, and GameCube; it is the first installment in the Conflict series.
 Another game of the same name was produced for Mobile phones, developed by Synergenix and published by Kayak Interactive.

 The player can enlist and lead a squad in either the British Armed Forces 22 SAS Regiment or the United States Army Delta Force.
 Each soldier in the squad has a unique specialty, such as demolitions, sniper rifles, machine guns, and assault rifles.
 To complete each mission successfully, the player must utilize the skills of each squad member, such as using their demolitions expert to destroy bridges, their heavy weapons specialist to destroy tanks, etc. Prior to beginning a campaign, the player can run through the basic training portion of the game, which will cover the use of weapons, as well being trained in the use of artillery and airstrikes, along with basic medical skills and squad maneuvers.
 The game includes a player-controllable Humvee and M2/M3 Bradley Fighting Vehicle.

 The multiplayer allows players to complete the campaign cooperatively.
 The PlayStation 2 version allows for 2-player co-op while the Xbox and GameCube versions allow for 2-4 player co-op.
-The Windows version does not support co-op, but however support online PVP multiplayer.
+The Windows version does not support co-op, but however supports online PVP multiplayer.